510 U.S. Patent and Trademark Office Business Hours [R-07.2015]

-The U.S. Patent and Trademark Office (USPTO or Office) working hours are 8:30 a.m. to 5:00 p.m., Monday through Friday, excluding Federal holidays in the District of Columbia.
-Outside these hours, only USPTO employees are authorized to be in areas of the USPTO other than the Public Search Rooms.
+The U.S. Patent and Trademark Office (USPTO or Office) working hours are 8:30 a.m. to 5:00 p.m., Monday through Friday, excluding federal holidays in the District of Columbia.
+Outside these hours, only USPTO employees are authorized to be in areas of the USPTO other than the Public Search Facilities.

 When the USPTO is open for business during any part of a business day between 8:30 a.m. and 5:00 p.m., papers are due on that day even though the Office may be officially closed for some period of time during the business day because of an unscheduled event.
 The procedures of 37 CFR 1.10 may be used for filing applications.

 Information regarding whether or not the Office is officially closed on any particular day may be obtained by calling 1-800-PTO(786)-9199 or (571) 272-1000.

 New patent applications filed in accordance with 37 CFR 1.10 will be stamped by the Office with the date of deposit as Priority Mail Express® with the United States Postal Service.
 For example, if a new patent application is deposited in Priority Mail Express® in accordance with 37 CFR 1.10 on a Saturday and the United States Postal Service gives it a date of deposit of Saturday, the Office will accord and stamp the correspondence with the Saturday date.
 37 CFR 1.6(a)(2).II.CONDUCT IN PUBLIC INFORMATION FACILITIES